 Corporate governance and management

 An account is given in the following of the relevance to Norsk Tipping of the issues set out in the document "Norsk anbefaling om eierstyring og selskapsledelse" (Norwegian Code of Practice for Corporate Governance) issued by the Norwegian Corporate Governance Board (NCGB) on 30 October 2014.
-Norsk Tipping is not a listed company, which means that not all aspects of the code of practice are relevant.
+Norsk Tipping is not a listed company.
+This means that not all aspects of the code of practice are relevant.

 In addition to the principles set out in the guidelines related to corporate governance, Section 6 of the company's Articles of Association stipulate that the Ministry, in its role as owner, shall be entitled to issue direct instructions to the company by letter outside the ambit of the general meeting.

-Norsk Tipping has established an integrated quality assurance system that brings together the current governance documents.
-The system includes a code of ethics that sets out principles that underpin the handling of ethical dilemmas, a description of courses of action linked to legislation and regulations, employee impartiality, communication with external stakeholders, the working environment, the notification of blameworthy circumstances, duty of non-disclosure, the holding of external offices, participation in Norsk Tipping's gaming and information-related activities, IT services and social media.
+Norsk Tipping has established an integrated quality assurance system made up of the company’s governance documents.
+The system includes a code of ethics that sets out principles that underpin the handling of ethical dilemmas, a description of actions linked to legislation and regulations, employee impartiality, communication with external stakeholders, the working environment, the notification of blameworthy circumstances, duty of non-disclosure, the holding of external offices, participation in Norsk Tipping's gaming and information-related activities, IT services and social media.
 The entire quality assurance system, including its policies, guidelines and procedures, are available to all employees via the company's intranet system.

 Responsible gaming is a key company prerequisite.
 For this reason, the quality assurance system contains a separate policy focusing on this issue.
 The policy document contains nine principles that constitute the foundation for Norsk Tipping's work to promote responsible gaming at all levels of the organisation.
 The main items of the policy are available on the company's website.

-The document "Norsk Tippings etiske retningslinjer og selskapets etiske retningslinjer for leverandører" (Norsk Tipping's code of ethics and ethical guidelines for suppliers) is available in Norwegian on the company's website.
+The complete document "Norsk Tippings etiske retningslinjer og selskapets etiske retningslinjer for leverandører og samarbeidspartnere" (Norsk Tipping's code of ethics and ethical guidelines for suppliers and business partners) is available on the company's website.